interwebLT/docs/source/includes/_pay.html.md

 Selly Pay provides a method of implementing a realtime checkout experience for any e-commerce platform and supporting a range of payment methods in one place.

 With Selly Pay there is no <code>Product</code> that the order bases some information off, which allows for complete access to our payment systems without having to create a unique <code>Product</code> for every alteration a <code>Payment</code> may have.
-This also means that Selly does not handle any delivery of the "product" purchased, we'll only send a [Webhook](#webhook).
+This also means that Selly does not handle any delivery of the "product" purchased, we'll only send a [Webhook](#webhooks).

 For the <code>gateway</code> chosen in the <code>Payment</code>, you must have the correct information (e.g your Bitcoin address if the <code>gateway</code> is Bitcoin) set in your [settings](https://selly.gg/settings).

 For each <code>Payment</code> a unique URL will be returned.
 The customer will have to be redirected to this URL in order to access the checkout page.

-<aside class="alert">Selly Pay currently only supports crypto currencies out of the box, if you'd like to utilize gateways such as PayPal, please contact us.</aside>
+<aside class="alert">Selly Pay does not currently support Perfect Money and Stripe.</aside>

 ## Create a Payment